‘Long overdue:’ Measure to restore full military housing stipend passes key committee

 “Inflation has hit our economy really hard and military families are feeling it,” said Shick.

-Shick is a board member of the Military Family Advisory Network (MFAN).
+Shick is a board member for the Military Family Advisory Network (MFAN).
 The group has been pushing for years to help military families keep up with rising costs.

 A big focus is on the Basic Allowance for Housing (BAH).
 It is based on the location, level of service in the military, and whether there are dependents.